Roll20/roll20-character-sheets/D&D_5e_Shaped/ReadMe.md

 ### TODO

 * Try to make settings global - or do this via API
+* Weapon bonuses should not apply unless "bonuses is checked"
 * Custom gold values https://app.roll20.net/forum/post/2016392/#post-2126410
 * Actions: Allow for "Effects" to be whispered to the GM.
 * Revamp Traits.
 Keep fluff traits on the first page and for action like traits write "see Actions".
 Also include fluff traits on "Actions".